bennymuller/linux-perforce-installer/README.md

 # Security

+Update .profile and .p4enviro to have new ip address of digital ocean server.
 The created server will have default Perforce installation settings.
 This means anyone who connects to your server can create a user account without authorization.
 After you create your first user, you should close this security hole by using the following `p4` command from your Perforce Client.

         p4 configure set dm.user.noautocreate=2